kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   selection with the explicit user-facing `spec.scheduling` API from [KEP-6089], adopting the shared `workloadbuilder` library, Universal Representation, and mutable `gang.minCount` for elastic scaling.
+- 2026-07-14: Synced the KEP with the implementation of the Job scheduling fields, the `workloadbuilder` integration and `workloadbuilder` API (`Validate` with a `ValidationInput` and the `NewBuilderFromExistingWorkload` constructor).

 ## Drawbacks